estebanstifli/axiachat-ai/readme.txt

 Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.1.5
+Stable tag: 1.1.7
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Short Description: Flexible AI chatbot with multiple bots, OpenAI & Claude, contextual embeddings (local or Pinecone), PDF ingestion, usage limits & GDPR tools.

 == Description ==
-AI Chat lets you add one or more AI‑powered chatbots to your WordPress site.
+AxiaChat AI lets you add one or more AI‑powered chatbots to your WordPress site.
 Each bot can have its own model settings, instructions, UI colors, avatar and placement.
 It uses the OpenAI API (you must provide your own API key) and can augment answers with contextual data (documents, posts or imported PDF content) using a basic Retrieval Augmented Generation workflow.

 Conversation logs are stored locally (can be disabled) so you can review usage (see GDPR notes).
 All AI processing happens via direct calls from your server to OpenAI—no external SaaS proxy.